 Cropster — For Commercial Roasteries

 Cropster is a commercial platform built for production roasteries doing serious volume.
 It includes roast logging, green coffee management, production scheduling, quality control workflows, and EUDR compliance tooling.
-Pricing starts at approximately $91 per month and scales to $308+ per month for higher-tier plans.
+Pricing isn't a flat number.
+It's a static monthly fee plus a volume-based component that grows with how much you roast and how many machines you connect.
+Entry plans start around $80 per month and climb into the hundreds for higher-volume roasteries.

 Cropster is genuinely excellent for what it targets.
 If you have multiple roasters, a green buying team, and you need fleet management, production scheduling, and compliance documentation, Cropster is purpose-built for those problems.